dimitri-nicolo/calico/windows-calico/kubernetes/standard.md

 canonical_url: '/windows-calico/kubernetes/standard'
 ---

->**Note**: This feature is tech preview.
-Tech preview features may be subject to significant changes before they become GA.
-{: .alert .alert-info}

 ### Big picture

 Install {{site.prodnameWindows}} on Kubernetes clusters.
 The standard installation for {{site.prodnameWindows}} requires more time and expertise to configure.
 If you need to get started quickly, we recommend the [Quickstart]({{site.baseurl}}/windows-calico/quickstart)